Last updated on March 22nd, 2023 at 05:11 pm

 In the end, some bearded dragons will eat their substrate and it will cause a problem.
 Make sure you are acutely aware of the pros and cons of your substrate of choice.

-Eating insects with hard to digest exoskeletons
+Eating insects with hard-to-digest exoskeletons

-Some feeder insects like super worms, crickets, and mealworms have very hard to digest exoskeletons.
+Some feeder insects like super worms, crickets, and mealworms have very hard-to-digest exoskeletons.
 Feeding your beardie too many of these types of insects can cause an impaction.
 This is one of many reasons we choose to feed our beardie dubia roaches as our feeder insect of choice.

 Eating insects that are too big to digest

 We put together a nice overview of the proper food size for your beardie that you can read here.
-In the end, never feed your bearded dragon food that is larger than the space between their eyes.
+In the end, never feed your bearded dragon food that is larger than the space between its eyes.
 Doing this can quickly lead to an impaction.

 Basking temperatures that are too low